Strategic outlook & alignment (core competency)

 - Consults with others to seek out strategic alternatives and weighs options based on their impact on NRC's key imperatives.

-Shapes or redefines what NRC is or what the Portfolios/Branches do
+Shapes or redefines what NRC is or what the Research Centres and Branches do

 - Redesigns the structure, governance and/or operations of NRC to better meet long-term objectives.